MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 # Introduction

 It often comes as a surprise to many developers that you don't actually need lambda when building certain kinds of API's with API Gateway.
 Many simple CRUD applications don't need it at all and can get away with service integrations to DynamoDB.
 In doing so, you no longer need to pay for the cost of a lambda execution, or incur additionaly latency from needing to invoke a lambda function.
 If all your lambda function does it store data in DynamoDB, you probably don't need that lambda function.
 The serverless express guestbook application that I've been using as an example is a good case study in this.
-In the last installment, we implemented X-Ray tracing and noticed that storing and retrieving comments from S3 is quite slow.
+In a previous installment, we implemented X-Ray tracing and noticed that storing and retrieving comments from S3 is quite slow.
 Let's refactor that to use DynamoDB, and remove the lambda functions in the process!

 All code for this tutorial is available [here](https://github.com/matt-tyler/simple-node-api-sls).
 Aside from the tools required from previous installments (The AWS SAM CLI), it will help to have Postman installed to excercise the API later.